ensketch/xstd/README.md

 bdep ci
 ```

-## Configuration

-`xstd` does not include any publicly accessible configuration options.

-## Documentation

-Currently, all project documentation is consolidated within this `README.md` file.
-There may be considerations to extract longer sections of the documentation in the future.

-### Usage, Examples, and Tutorials

-Currently, there are no examples and/or tutorials available.

-### FAQs and HOWTOs

-Currently, there are no FAQs and/or HOWTO entries available.

 ### API Reference

-At present, we regret to inform you that there is no API reference documentation available, primarily due to the absence of a stable and automated generation mechanism for modern C++ libraries.
+We're sorry, there is no API reference documentation currently available.
+This is due to the lack of automated generation for modern C++ libraries.
-However, we encourage you to explore the source files for an extensive catalog of namespaces, classes, functions, and variables.
+For now, we encourage you to explore the project's source files.

-Our source files are organized into interface and implementation units.
-In the interface units, you'll find a substantial amount of documentation comments that elucidate the behavior and API of functions and classes, designed to enhance your understanding as a library user.
-In the implementation units, only essential comments are provided, offering additional insights or highlighting specific implementation strategies.
+The comments should help you understand the API and how it's implemented.

 ### Background and Discussions